Last Updated on October 25, 2023 by Sorin Petroj

 Two years later, he won the Gold Medal at the China open against Timo Boll (where he scored 4 and Boll 3), and in August 2017, he won the title at the Bulgaria open.
 In March, he played in the World Table tennis championships in Doha.

 Dimitrij Ovtcharov won the World Table Tennis Contender Event and reached the World Table Tennis Star Contender Event semi-finals.
 In doubles, he won a bronze medal with Vladimir Samsonov from Belarus.

 Junior Career Achievements

-His first most significant victory came in the 2002 Youth European Championships, whereby he won silver.
+His first most significant victory came in the 2002 Youth European Championships, where he won silver.
 He later ensured that he settled for the gold and claimed it in 2005.

-At just 19 years, he won bronze at the senior level competitions in the 2007 European Championships singles event.
+At just 19 years old, he won bronze at the senior level competitions in the 2007 European Championships singles event.
 This was a huge accomplishment for a 19-year-old at that time.